rwth-imi/FRAMED/README.md

-# Safety-Box
+# FRAMED

+A **F**ramework for **R**ealtime **A**bstraction of **M**edical **E**vent **D**ata

-## What is the Safety-Box
+## What is FRAMED `:framed_picture:` ?
-The Safety-Box is a service architecture to collect data from multiple sources.
+FRAMED is a service oriented software framework to acquire and integrate data from multiple sources.
 These sources can be medical-devices, sensors, etc.
 The architecture is designed highly modular to be deployed either on a single edge device, or on a distributed setup.
-Asynchronous computation is supported by an EventBus component.
+Asynchronous computation and communication between services is supported by a SocketEventBus.

 ## Getting started

 ### Compatibility
 The following devices / protocols are supported by default:
-- Medibus.X (Draeger devices)
+- Medibus (Draeger devices, tested with Oxylog 3000 Plus)
-- PC60FW Pulse-Oximeter (BLE device)
+- PC60FW Pulse-Oximeter (BLE device, external python service (TODO: Reference link))

+Further, the default setup includes an InfluxDB and a JSONLines dispatcher to store the acquired data.
+An external python service may be used to annotate data streams online (TODO: Reference link)

-### Safety-Box Configuration
+### FRAMED Configuration `:wrench:`
-Adapt the config.json to run the Safety-Box services you need.
+Adapt the services.json config file to run the FRAMED services you need.
-The config consists of 4 sections:
+The config consists of 4 default sections:
 1. devices
 2. writers
 3. parsers